ChenKen9869/DCA-IOT-system/README.md

 1. Create an account: **[[POST]/user/register](#http://localhost:5930/swagger/index.html#/User/post_user_register)**, this api will return "token".

-   Copy "token", and put "Bearer " before it.
+   Copy "token", and add "Bearer " before it.

    Paste the "token" with "Bearer " into "Authorization" header when visit other api.